The Benefits of Cloud-Based Quality Management Software

 So, what are the benefits of moving your processes, documents, and data to cloud based quality management, and how do they compare with on-premise quality management software?
 This blog will speak to the superior value of cloud based software, and why many companies currently using on-premise systems are moving to the cloud.

-While many businesses still make use of on-premise quality management tools, the use of cloud based quality management systems is becoming increasingly popular, especially as processes and technologies evolve.
+While many businesses still make use of on-premise quality management tools, the use of cloud based quality management software systems is becoming increasingly popular, especially as processes and technologies evolve.

 While the use of on-premise systems keeps quality management in-house and in the hands of your internal IT department, cloud services are managed by your provider, and typically offer enhanced security options, support, customization, and in some cases, data integration.